marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "2d (canvas context)", "webgl (canvas context)", OpenGL, [canvas, context], dimensions, [interface, canvas]}}

 The `<canvas>` tag is intended to allow different styles of ((drawing)).
 To get access to an actual drawing interface, we first need to create a _((context))_, an object whose methods provide the drawing interface.
-There are currently three widely supported drawing styles: `"2d"` for two-dimensional graphics and `"webgl"` for three-dimensional graphics through the OpenGL interface, and `"webgpu"`, which fills much the same role as WebGL, but provides a more modern interface.
+There are currently three widely supported drawing styles: `"2d"` for two-dimensional graphics, `"webgl"` for three-dimensional graphics through the OpenGL interface, and `"webgpu"`, a more modern and flexible alternative to WebGL.

 {{index rendering, graphics, efficiency}}